-- (a) Each Team participating in the Competition must prepare one Applicant and one Respondent Memorial. - (b) Each Team must submit its Applicant and Respondent Memorials to the Executive Office via its Team Homepage, and send its Applicant and Respondent Memorials to the relevant Administrator, if any, at the email address provided by the Administrator, no later than 17:00 (5:00 p.m.)
+- (a) Each Team participating in the Competition must prepare one Applicant and one Respondent Memorial. - (b) Each Team must submit its Applicant and Respondent Memorials to the Executive Office via its Team Homepage and send its Applicant and Respondent Memorials to the relevant Administrator, if any, at the email address provided by the Administrator, no later than 17:00 (5:00 p.m.)
 Central Standard Time (CST) (UTC/GST 6), on the date specified in the Official Schedule.
 Submission to the Administrator must occur in a single email message, addressed to the Administrator, with both Applicant and Respondent Memorials attached as separate files titled "###A" and "###R", respectively (where "###" is the Team's official Team Number assigned in accordance with Rule 3.5).
 If one of the Memorials will be submitted late, a Team may separately submit the timely Memorial online through its Team Homepage and send the timely Memorial to the Administrator before the deadline without Penalty.
-The official time of submission for the purpose of calculating late Penalties is the time each individual Memorial is uploaded to a Team's Homepage. - (c) Teams may resubmit their Memorials without Penalty until the Memorial deadline has passed.
-After the Memorial submission deadline, resubmitted Memorials will be subject to a two-point Penalty, as well as any applicable late Penalties. - (d) Equipment failure or problems will not be considered justification for improper formatting or late submission of Memorials.
+The official time of submission for the purpose of calculating late Penalties is the final time each individual Memorial is uploaded to a Team's Homepage. - (c) Teams may resubmit their Memorials without Penalty until the Memorial deadline has passed.

+Memorials resubmitted after the Memorial deadline will be subject to all applicable late penalties. - (d) Equipment failure or problems will not be considered justification for improper formatting or late submission of Memorials.